 When you perform magic for a small crowd gathered around you, there is no room for error.
 There are no smoke and mirrors that can save you from a spectator who is standing feet from you.

 Though a stage might seem intimidating it actually affords you more space.
 The farther the audience is from you, the easier to deceive and misdirect them.

 Magicians who perform close up magic tricks do not have that luxury, and, therefore, they need to have a few extra skills in their arsenal.

-Close up magic is also called micro magic, or table magic, and it traditionally involves audience members that are just a few feet from the magician.
-The magician is often seated at a table, although in contemporary street magic this is not a necessity.
+Close up magic is also called micro magic, or table magic, and it traditionally involves audience members who are less than 10 feet from the magician.
+Often the performer is seated at a table, although in contemporary street magic that is not a necessity.

 Most close up magic involves card tricks.
-Card tricks are called sleight of hand tricks because they rely on quick moves that go undetected by the audience.
-Other forms of close up magic involve small objects like coins, dice, or even pens.
+Card tricks fall under the classification of sleight of hand tricks, they rely on quick moves that go undetected by the audience.
+Other forms of close up magic involve sleight of hand tricks featuring small objects like coins, dice, or even pens.

 10 Tips to Improve Your Close Up Magic Skills

 For you, close up magic is thrilling and invigorating, but there is still so much for you to learn.
 Perhaps you’re looking to perform more street magic to help make a name for yourself and break into more permanent opportunities.